OpenAI Threatening to Ban Users for Asking Strawberry About Its Reasoning

 Hello!

-OpenAI claims that its latest AI model, code-named "Strawberry" and released as o1-preview, is supposed to be capable of "reasoning."
-But understanding how its thought process works, apparently, is something that the ChatGPT maker is serious about keeping off-limits.
+OpenAI claims that its latest AI model, code-named "Strawberry" and released as o1-preview, is capable of "reasoning."
+Yet understanding how its thought process works remains something the ChatGPT maker is determined to keep off-limits.

-According to accounts on social media, users are receiving emails from the Microsoft-backed startup informing them that their requests made to ChatGPThave been flagged for "attempting to circumvent safeguards."
+According to social media accounts, users are receiving emails from the Microsoft-backed startup stating that their requests to ChatGPT have been flagged for "attempting to circumvent safeguards."

-"Additional violations of this policy may result in loss of access to GPT-4o with Reasoning," the emails state.
+"Additional violations of this policy may result in loss of access to GPT-4o with Reasoning," the emails warn.

 Hush Hush

-This clampdown is more than a bit ironic given that a lot of the hype around Strawberry was built around its "chain-of-thought" reasoning that allowed the AI to articulate how it arrived at an answer, step by step.
-OpenAI chief technology officer Mira Murati called this a "new paradigm" for the technology.
+The clampdown is especially ironic given that much of the hype around Strawberry centered on its "chain-of-thought" reasoning, which lets the AI articulate its step-by-step path to an answer.
+OpenAI chief technology officer Mira Murati described this capability as a "new paradigm" for the technology.

-Users can still see what is essentially a summary of Strawberry's thought process, but it's cobbled together by a second AI model and is heavily watered-down.
+Users can still view a summary of Strawberry’s thought process, but it is generated by a second AI model and significantly condensed.

 Red Alert